-Then, look at Marketing Qualified Lead (MQL) to Sales Qualified Lead (SQL) conversion and SQL to close by geo and by Horseman.
+Then, look at Marketing Qualified Lead (MQL) to Sales Qualified Lead (SQL) conversion and SQL to close by geo and by Horse.

-What if a Horseman Will Miss Their Number?
+What if a Horse Will Miss Their Number?

 Look at this quarter plus two-quarters out.
 A lot can happen over the course of a year, even if your average sales cycle is nine to 12 months.
 It’s a balance between looking out far enough so every time you discover a problem you aren’t in dumpster fire mode and not looking out too far.
 If you can detect a problem that will happen next quarter or in two-quarters, that’s when you can start to think a little more strategically about how to shuffle things around to hit your overall number as an organization.

-What to Consider Before Adopting the Four Horsemen
+What to Consider Before Adopting the Four Horses

-One of the biggest challenges companies face when adopting the Four Horsemen is getting everyone to make the emotional commitment.
+One of the biggest challenges companies face when adopting the Four Horses is getting everyone to make the emotional commitment.
 If someone misses their number, it’s easy to point fingers and lay blame on a specific team.
-That’s not the purpose of the Four Horsemen.
+That’s not the purpose of the Four Horses.

 I’ve heard, “well, if everyone works for a CRO, shouldn’t that create alignment?”
 It can, but often you’re still missing the measurement and individual accountability component that just being part of the same reporting structure won’t achieve.